Blazemeter/taurus/site/dat/docs/JMeter.md

 jpgc-perfmon, jpgc-prmctl, jpgc-tst.
 Keep in mind: you can change plugins list only for clean installation.
 If you already have JMeter placed at `path` you need to remove it for plugins installation purpose.

-`force-ctg` allows you to switch off the usage of ConcurrentThreadGroup for modifications of jmx files purpose.
+`force-ctg` allows you to switch off the usage of ConcurrentThreadGroup for jmx script modifications purpose.
 This group provide `steps` execution parameter but requires `Custom Thread Groups` plugin (installed by default)

 ## Run Existing JMX File